-June distance week and formal seminars on swimming the channel demystifies it all and encourages new marathoners.
+Cork Distance Week (9 days – average 90k) and formal seminars on swimming the channel demystify it all and encourage new marathoners.

 Local masters clubs are available along with a reasonable selection of 25m training pools for the winter.

 A local list is kept of all 5k and above “expedition” swims – so swimmers can write themselves into the record book several times each summer.
-An annual list of 3k, 5k and 8k swimmers encourages (forces?) you to stay current with your “proven” qualification.
-You don’t get in a 2012 5k swim without doing a 3k in the recent past.
-We also recently started the C, D and M clubs – so 1,000 laps (Roman Numeral M) over one’s lifetime can be the goal!
+We also celebrate the C, D and M clubs – so 1,000 laps (Roman Numeral M) over one’s lifetime can be the goal!